-Existing law requires that if a regulation will affect small business it must be drafted in plain English, or a plain English summary must be provided, and the informative digest prepared by the agency concerning the regulation must include a plain English policy statement overview explaining its objectives.
-These are salutary provisions that should be combined in the informative digest and extended to all regulations, not just those affecting small business.
-Other provisions applying to regulations that affect small business have also been extended to apply to all regulations.
+Existing law requires that a regulation that will affect small business must be drafted in plain English or a plain English summary of the regulation must be provided, and the informative digest prepared by the agency concerning the regulation must include a plain English policy statement overview explaining its objectives.
+These are beneficial provisions that should be extended to all regulations, not just those affecting small business.
+Other provisions applying to regulations that affect small business would also be extended to apply to all regulations.